mzampetakis/prods-api/README.md

 ```
 (*) Mandatory fields for POST/PUT

-Products' price is manipulated a price in CENTS of the currency from the DB up to the API.
+Products' price is manipulated as price in CENTS of the currency from the DB up to the API.

 # Tests
 in order to run the available Unit Tests run: